mi6/ic-ui-kit/CONTRIBUTING.md

    - Click on `Compare & pull request`.
    - Set the base to be the original repository's `develop` branch and the host to be your `forked branch`.
    - Click on `Create pull request`.
+10. Workflows aren't automatically added to your forked repo, so to run any of the workflows you'll need to:
+   - Navigate to the actions tab in your forked repo.
+   - Click on `I understand my workflows, go ahead and enable them`

 ### Documentation